"Heart of a Klingon"

 In time, the Vanguard would be decommissioned by the fleet.
-Elvin Swan lost only one grade.
-His captain asked of it.
+Its captain asked that Elvin Swan lose only one grade.
 Duncan was ever so fond of his commander before this incident.
 It hurt him.

 Love conquers all.
 It also took time for the ensign to finish therapy.
 He was not up for promotion until the therapy was over.
 All in all, the only therapy he needed was time for his wound to heal.
 Incest was a crime.

 Lori Gates was on USS Reliant.
-Nobody wished to be the captain because of the instability of the Maranda-class vessel created by the full-power start it experienced a century before.
+No one wished to be captain because of the instability of the Maranda-class vessel created by the full-power start it experienced a century before.
 She drank water.